 These creatures live across central African countries, in areas of grassland.

 Maui and Moana came to our animal family here at the Isle of Wight Zoo via a rescue centre, after private owners could no longer look after them.
 They are nocturnal and shy around humans, but are none the less deserving of a safe, forever home, which we are happy to provide.

 Found throughout Europe, though sadly in decline in Britain, this engaging species is the gardener’s friend, as it munches its way through those species considered pests to a good vegetable crop.

-These two severely injured native wild hedgehogs came to the zoo from an Isle of Wight rescue centre.
-Neither is able to be released back into the wild and so will stay safe with us for the rest of their days.
-They help us to educate visitors about positive actions we can all take to ensure better care of our native wild species.
+Piglet is a severely injured native wild hedgehog who came to the zoo from an Isle of Wight rescue centre.
+Alongside Penny, they are unable to be released back into the wild and so will stay safe with us for the rest of its days.
+Our hedgehogs helps us to educate visitors about positive actions we can all take to ensure better care of our native wild species.